Food Allergies

 A complete blood count (CBC) and differential findings may show eosinophilia in approximately 50% of patients; however, this is not diagnostic.
 Typically, endoscopy and biopsy must be performed in order to establish the presence of eosinophils in the affected segment of the gut.
 While a dense eosinophil infiltrate may be seen anywhere from the lower esophagus through the large bowel, involvement is patchy and variable.

-An elemental (no potential allergens) or oligoantigenic diet (a diet that removes common allergenic foods) and trials of food elimination may be required to determine the role of foods in a patient's condition.
+An elemental (no potential allergens) or oligoantigenic diet (a diet that removes common allergenic foods) and trials of food elimination may be required to determine the role of foods in a patient's condition, and may also be the treatment.

-In addition to diet therapy (or in place of diet therapy), treatment with anti-inflammatory medications (eg, corticosteroids) may be needed.
-Eosinophilic esophagitis appears to be a chronic disease and fibrosis and stricture formation could occur.
-Updated diagnostic and treatment approaches have been proposed.[17]
+In addition to diet therapy (or in place of diet therapy), anti-inflammatory medications (eg, corticosteroids) may be needed.
+Eosinophilic esophagitis appears to be a chronic disease, and fibrosis and stricture formation can occur.
+Updated diagnostic and treatment approaches have been proposed.[64]

 Food protein–induced enterocolitis syndrome (FPIES) typically manifests in the first few months of life with severe projectile vomiting, diarrhea, and failure to thrive.[8]
 Cow milk and soy protein formulas are usually responsible for these reactions.
 However, solid foods may also trigger these reactions, especially rice and oats.[9]

 When the allergen is removed from the diet, symptoms resolve.
-Reexposure prior to resolution results in a delayed (2h) onset of vomiting, lethargy, increase in the peripheral blood polymorphonuclear leukocyte count, and, later, diarrhea.
+Re-exposure prior to resolution results in a delayed (about 2 hours) onset of vomiting, lethargy, increase in the peripheral blood polymorphonuclear leukocyte count, and, later, diarrhea.
 Hypotension and methemoglobinemia may occur.

 Infants with FPIES who are chronically ingesting the allergen typically appear lethargic, wasted, and dehydrated.
 The presentation may mimic sepsis.
 An oral food challenge may establish the diagnosis but is not always needed if the history is clear.
 No other definitive diagnostic tests are available.

-Breastfed infants may have mucus and blood in their stool, attributed to food allergens ingested by the mother, primarily cow milk.
 This allergic proctocolitis does not typically lead to anemia and is not associated with vomiting or poor growth.
-Maternal exclusion of the allergen resolves the bleeding.
-Eosinophilic inflammation of the rectum is noted if a biopsy is performed.[20]
+Maternal exclusion of the allergen resolves the bleeding if the infant is breastfed, and elimination of the cow's milk formula will resolve symptoms in bottle-fed infants.
+The majority of infants will tolerate cow's milk protein by the first year of life.
+Eosinophilic inflammation of the rectum is noted if a biopsy is performed.[10]
 Additional causes of bleeding (eg, infection, fissures) should be considered.

 Food-induced pulmonary hemosiderosis (Heiner syndrome)